emexlab/resources/README.md

 # resources
-Here all design files and similar of emexlab
+You can find all design files (.psd) and similar from emexlab here in this repo